brandonb927/node-dropbox-blog-thing/README.md

 ## Base theme

 The base theme is built with a customized version of [CardinalCSS](http://cardinalcss.com) and [Simple Grid](https://github.com/brandonb927/simple-grid) to give a very minimal, yet functional, blog theme.

-I'll be improving it over time and hope to implement some form of theming into the project.
+Some of the theme features are:
+- Full Schema.org support, optimized for a blog
+- Opengraph and Twitter Cards support
+- Fully responsive and minimal

 ## Contributing